BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 100epochs, LSTM128 > LSTM128 > 64relu > 1linear
 Train Score: 0.00029 MSE (0.02 RMSE) Test Score: 0.00060 MSE (0.02 RMSE)

-Old neural network result (Google cloud approach for classification only):
+Old neural network result (Version2):
+(Google cloud approach for classification only)
 By running 10000 epochs, with 5 neruons in the first hidden layer, 3 neruons in the second hidden layer and 2outputs, it achieves a 0.737 accuracy.
 By running 10000 epochs, with 50 neruons in the first hidden layer, 30 neruons in the second hidden layer and 2 outputs, it achieves a 0.806 accuracy.
 By running 10000 epochs, with 50 neruons in the first hidden layer, 30 neruons in the second hidden layer and 2 outputs with dropout rate of 0.2, it achieves a 0.77 accuracy.